Philanthropy in the United States: Wealth bias

+The concentration of funding in the hands of a few give those few enormous power and leave those they fund reliant on their whims.

 Dark Money

 Mayer also complains that unlike campaign financing, under American law, these charitable donations can be done anonymously through charities like Donors Trust, because the charities are not required to report the source of the donations.

 Reputation laundering

 Some high profile philanthropists have been accused of "reputation laundering", (i.e. using highly-visibility donations to worthy causes to improve their reputations and obscure their history of wrong doing).
 Some accused of this practice include Russian oligarchs who donated between $372 million and $435 million to charitable institutions in the United States; the Sackler family, whose reputation was damaged by their role in the opioid crisis and marketing and sale of OxyContin, and who some charitable institutions have now refused to take any more donations from and/or removed the Sackler name from institutions they donated money to.